FabienTregan/Tywafs/README.md

 But remember what we have in the API:
 >`bufferSource`
 >
->    A typed array or ArrayBuffer containing the binary code of the .wasm module you want to compile.
+>A typed array or ArrayBuffer containing the binary code of the .wasm module you want to compile.
 It does not expect a text representation.
 Searching for "text" in this page gives no result, so I probably need to either have a look at the binary format, or find a tool to convert from text to binary format (which hopefully should be called an Assembler ?)

 The second option seems the abvious one.
 But finding and installing the assembler won't be fun.
 I will probably need to compile it and, since I boot my computer under Windows this morning, I will probably need to install a toolchain before I can compile the assembler.
 It seems that for now at least, I will have more fun looking at the [Binary Format](https://webassembly.github.io/spec/binary/index.html).

 We will, of course, skip the Conventions sub-chapter, and go directly to the last chapter : "[Modules](https://webassembly.github.io/spec/binary/modules.html)".
 The short text introduction is interesting : we basically will need to write one "section" for each record of a module, except for the "function" record that is split in two sections.
 We skip all the Indices part for now, and go to Sections :

->Each section consists of
+>Each section consists of:
->
 >* a one-byte section id,
->
 >* the u32 size of the contents, in bytes,
->
 >* the actual contents, whose structure is depended on the section id.

 ok, easy.
 We then have a table of the section Id's, with a 0 Id-ed "custom" section (which we apparently can ignore), and eleven sections.
 We have nine mandatory records in the module, one having two corresponding sections, plus the opional "start" section.
 Eleven section.
 Everything is here, we should soon be able to write some code.
 Or opcodes.
 Bytes.